Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 Q. If I learn Promise well, can I skip async/await?

-It is better to see them together. async/await becomes much clearer once Promise itself is understood.
+It is better to understand them together. async/await becomes much clearer once Promise itself is understood.

 Start Here